 The Sustainable Building Design and Construction program is an intensive, hands-on experience that puts students at the centre of the construction of a full-sized sustainable building.

 Fleming is the first College in Canada to offer a Sustainable Building Design and Construction program.
-The 20-week program, based out of the Haliburton Campus, is an intensive, hands-on experience where approximately 26 students from across Canada will design and construct a new sustainable building, showcasing green building technologies and new energy-saving techniques.
-During the program students also explore sustainability themes and principles that reach beyond material selection.
+The 20-week program, based out of the Haliburton Campus, is an intensive, hands-on experience where up to 26 students from across Canada will construct a new sustainable building, showcasing green building technologies and new energy-saving techniques.

 In April, 2013, Fleming College’s Sustainable Building Design and Construction program partnered with the Municipality of Highlands East to build a new 2,000 square- foot library in Wilberforce.

-Core to the Public Library’s statement of values is sustainability.
-Creating a progressive and sustainable facility in Wilberforce with its proximity to the community gardens and the elementary school was an ideal project for the Sustainable Building and Design program students.
+Core to the Public Library’s statement of values is sustainability; creating a progressive and sustainable facility in Wilberforce with its proximity to the community gardens and the elementary school, proved to be ideal project for the Sustainable Building and Design program students.

 Established in 2005, students in the Sustainable Building Design and Construction program have successfully completed a wide variety of sustainable projects including the ones listed below.